williamscale/williamscale.github.io/_projects/shot-diet-defense-centers.markdown

 ---
 layout: projects
-title: 2023-24 Spurs Center Rim Protection
+title: 2023-24 Spurs Center Rim Protection Evaluation
 ---

 In this project, I will investigate the rim protection of <span style="color:#EF426F">Victor Wembanyama</span> and <span style="color:#00B2A9">Zach Collins</span>.
 Much of my approach is derived from Seth Partnow's thought process in this [interview](https://www.nytimes.com/athletic/1870696/2020/06/15/evaluation-orlando-magic-rim-protection/).